conde-nast-international/tftest/README.md

 ];
 ```
 3. Create the implementation of the module
-4. Create `tests.js` and `module.js` on the implementation.
+4. Create `tests.js` and `module.js` on the implementation folder.
 We create
 `tests.js` in the implementation to test the values of the properties.
 For
 example in this case we want truthy to have the value of true.
 ```
+# cd /implementation/truthy
 # cat modules.js
 module.exports = [
   { name: 'aws_instance', prefix: 'dummy' }